 It depends on the person, but most teens with diabetes should move to adult health care when they're between 18 and 21.
-That's when many become independent from their parents, go to college, or move away from home.
+Many are going to college or moving away from home at this age.

-How Can I Prepare to Transition to Adult Care?
+How Can Teens With Diabetes Prepare to Transition to Adult Care?

-- Know the names of all your diabetes medicines, their dosages, and when to take them.
-Learn about common side effects and interactions with other medicines.
+- know the names of all diabetes medicines, the dosages and when to take them, common side effects, and interactions with other medicines

-- Be able to answer most questions about your health and
+- be able to answer questions about their health and medical history

-- Understand your health insurance coverage and carry that information with you.
+- understand insurance coverage and always carry this information with them

 - schedule medical appointments